MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addsoftware-directive.md

 Specifies the type of software installation.

 A value of 1 indicates that the associated software is an MSI or EXE binary.
 When this value is set, the **SoftwareBinary** entry is also required.
 A value of 1 is not supported on Windows 10 S.  Starting in Windows 10 version 1709, a value of 2 indicates that the associated software is a Microsoft Store link.
-Use a value of 1 only for **legacy** device-related software that has no UI.
-If the app has UI, it should come from the Microsoft Store, and the driver should reference it using **SoftwareType** 2.
+Use a value of 1 only for legacy device-related software that has no graphical user interface.
+If the app has graphical elements, it should come from the Microsoft Store, and the driver should reference it using **SoftwareType** 2.

 For info about pairing a driver with a Universal Windows Platform (UWP) app, see [Pairing a driver with a Universal Windows Platform (UWP) app](pairing-app-and-driver-versions.md) and [Creating a custom capability to pair a driver with a Hardware Support App (HSA)](../devapps/creating-a-custom-capability-to-pair-driver-with-hsa.md).